Undergraduate Research

 • and as a site for generating additional seed and plant material, as needed, for plants of particular interest.

-We also developed and maintain the KU School of Pharmacy Medicinal Plant Garden at specifically for the education of pharmacy students and the public.
+We also developed and maintain the KU School of Pharmacy Medicinal Plant Garden specifically for the education of pharmacy students and the public.
 The garden includes about 60 species.
 Comprehensive, informative signage makes this garden ideal for self-guided tours.

 In addition, we are building an extensive Prairie Ethnobotany Database by researching, compiling, and synthesizing data from existing ethnobotanical information on Native Medicinal Plants of Kansas, the Great Plains and adjacent areas.
 The database now contains nearly 1,500 species, about two-thirds of which occur in Kansas.
 These have served as our preliminary target list for collections.